 Since then, my father, replied the melancholy Leontine, you thus kindly pardon my errors, and own my child, my life shall be consecrated to your future happiness.
 I will not hesitate to follow; only permit me, once more, to lead Polydore to the tomb of his unhappy mother.
-He could not proceed; his feelings impeded espeech; nor could the Baron reply but with his 'tears'.
-Leontine beheld them, and was still more 'tears'.
+He could not proceed; his feelings impeded speech; nor could the Baron reply but with his tears.
 Leontine beheld them, and was still more deeply affected.
 What, my father! cried he, do you honour her dear memory with a paternal tear?